-Scorching hot days and humid nights, with the sounds of the ziziros (cicada) and his family + his extended family x 500,000,
+The days are scorching hot and the nights are humid, with the background sounds of the ziziro (cicada) and his family + his extended family x 500,000.

 Facilities on the beach include toilets, showers, changing rooms, sun beds, umbrellas, several fish taverns and life guards on duty.

-We went to kourion beach on our first day, coz it was near and the beach I used to go to as a child.
+On our first day we went to Kourion, because it was near and the beach I used to go to as a child.
 I used to love going to this beach riding the waves with my body board and just having fun jumping over them.

-But…. going there now with two kids who can’t swim it wasn’t the best beach to go to.
+But…. going there now with two kids who can’t swim wasn’t the best idea.

 The surrounding white hills are a beautiful backdrop and one of the island’s most famous archaeological sites – that of ancient Kourion – is close by (read more about it below).